ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 $tracker2 = ($emitter_array, $subject); # Array of Emitters
 ```

-For more information go to [emitters](#emitter-class).
+For more information see [emitters](#emitter-class).

 <a name="subject" />
 #### 2.1.2 `subject`

 The user which the Tracker will track.
 This will give your events user-specific data such as timezone and language.
 You change the subject of your tracker at any time by calling `updateSubject($new_subject_object)`.
-All events sent from this Tracker will now have the new subject information appended.
+All events sent from this Tracker will now have the new subject information attached.

-For more information go to [subjects](#subject-class).
+For more information see [subjects](#subject-class).

 <a name="namespace" />
 #### 2.1.3 `namespace`